AfifZuhair08/AfifZuhair08/README.md

 - 👋 Hi, I’m @AfifZuhair08
 - 👀 I’m interested in computer science and software engineering.
-Also, currently developing web and mobile applications.
+Also, currently developing web applications on my free time.
-- 🌱 I’m currently learning web development using HTML, CSS, Bootstrap, PHP, Laravel, Node.JS, JavaScript, React.JS, MySQL, PostgreSQL, RESTful API.
-Also working on mobile development using Flutter and integration with backend server using API integration.
+- 🌱 I’m currently learning web development using HTML, CSS, Bootstrap, PHP, Laravel, Node.JS, JavaScript, React.JS, MySQL, MonogDB, PostgreSQL, RESTful API integration.
-- 💞️ I’m looking to collaborate on ...
+- In future, I also want to dive into mobile applications using React Native.
 - 📫 How to reach me?
 Just email at afifzuhair09@gmail.com

 <!---